 13. Petroleum Engineer

-Petroleum engineering is an outdoor job that deals with oil and gas extraction.
-Petroleum engineers work in both onshore and offshore settings, and they often have to travel to different locations to oversee drilling operations.
+Petroleum engineering is an outdoor job that involves oil and gas extraction.
+It can be done in both onshore and offshore settings, and petroleum engineers often travel to different locations to oversee drilling operations.

-Petroleum engineers need to be able to think critically and solve problems quickly.
-Petroleum engineers typically have a bachelor’s degree in engineering, but some jobs may require a master’s degree or higher.
+Petroleum engineers need to think critically and solve problems quickly.
+They typically have a bachelor’s degree in engineering, but some jobs may require a master’s degree or higher.

-In addition to being outdoor jobs, petroleum engineering careers can also be very well-paying, with experienced engineers earning six-figure salaries.
+In addition to outdoor jobs, petroleum engineering careers can be very well-paying, with experienced engineers earning six-figure salaries.

 14. Photogrammetrists

-Photogrammetrists are responsible for taking measurements of land and structures using photographs.
-They use a variety of equipment, including drones, satellites, and GPS units, to collect data that can be used for mapping and surveying purposes.
+Photogrammetrists are responsible for measuring land and structures using photographs.
+They use various equipment, including drones, satellites, and GPS units, to collect data for mapping and surveying purposes.

-In order to become a photogrammetrist, one must have a bachelor’s degree in surveying, engineering, or another related field.
-They learn a variety of equipment, including GPS devices and drones, to collect data that is then used to create maps.
+To become a photogrammetrist, one must have a bachelor’s degree in surveying, engineering, or another related field.
+They learn to use a variety of equipment, including GPS devices and drones, to collect data that is then used to create maps.
 The work can be challenging, but it is also very rewarding.

-Photogrammetry is an essential science for many different industries, including construction, engineering, and forestry.
+Photogrammetry is an essential science for many industries, including construction, engineering, and forestry.
 As a result, photogrammetrists often have the opportunity to work outdoors on a variety of interesting projects.
-In addition, they enjoy good working conditions and competitive salaries.
+They also enjoy good working conditions and competitive salaries.

-If you are looking for an outdoor career that is both challenging and rewarding, photogrammetry may be the perfect option for you.
+If you are looking for a challenging and rewarding outdoor career, photogrammetry may be the perfect option for you.

 15. Archaeologist